A Hard Day's Night (song): Recording

 During the recording of "A Hard Day's Night", Lennon and McCartney doubletracked their vocals throughout including the chorus.
 Lennon sings the lead vocal on the verses and Paul sings lead on the middle eight.
 During the chorus, McCartney handles the high harmony and Lennon the low harmony.
 Take 7 reveals that the lyrics were still not set with Lennon singing "you make me feel all right" and McCartney and Harrison still unsteady with their respective lines, ending with Lennon chiding them with the line "I heard a funny chord".

 The instrumental break is played by Harrison on a Rickenbacker 12-string guitar, with Martin doubling on a piano, recorded to tape at half-speed and then sped up to normal.
 Recording this solo was the most time-consuming aspect of the session.
-A take that appeared on a bootleg in the 1980s reveals Harrison making multiple errors in his playing.
+A take that appeared on a bootleg in the 1980s shows Harrison making errors in his playing.
 In the description of Rolling Stone's editors: "But by the time the session ended at 10 that night, he had sculpted one of his most memorable solos – an upward run played twice and capped with a circular flourish, with the church-bell chime of his guitar echoed on piano by Martin."

 The song closes with Harrison playing an arpeggio of the opening chord (Fadd9) during the fade-out.